kimsQ/rc/docs/components/buttons.md

 ## Examples

-Bootstrap includes six predefined button styles, each serving its own semantic purpose.
+kimsQ RC includes six predefined button styles, each serving its own semantic purpose.

 {% highlight html %}
 <!-- Provides extra visual weight and identifies the primary action in a set of buttons -->